Our campus approach

 Increased opportunities that empower students to intervene safely when they identify risk within their social circles and improve their skills to respond to friends who disclose they have been assaulted.

 Heightened student engagement by creating on-going opportunities and expectations that inspire students to be involved and support campus- wide initiatives.
-These efforts are supported by positive messaging about healthy relationships and by highlighting and fostering positive social norms rather than focusing on negative behaviors.
+These efforts will be supported by positive messaging about healthy relationships and by highlighting and fostering positive social norms rather than focusing on negative behaviors.

-Enhanced campus partnerships that will coordinate opportunities for students to engage in thoughtful values clarification to help them explore their sexual boundaries, sexual decision-making, personal agency, and develop and maintain respect for their own and others’ autonomy.
+Enhanced campus partnerships that will coordinate opportunities for students to engage in thoughtful values clarification to help them explore their sexual boundaries, sexual decision-making, personal agency, and develop and maintain respect for their own and others’ autonomy utilizing the framework conceptualized in Sexual Citizens (Hirsch & Khan, 2020).

 More information